procela/procela-public/README.md

 2. Commit and push changes to the main branch.
 3. Cloudflare Pages will automatically build and deploy the updated site.

----

 ## Contact Form Integration
 The landing page contact form sends submissions to the general inquiries email:

 - `hello@procela.com`

-Ensure that email settings in Google Workspace are active to receive submissions.

----

 ## Repository Structure